Kylie Jenner Flaunts Her Dangerous Curves In A Tight Gold Dress

 Yikes.
 The video isn’t for the faint of heart if you’re scared of spiders.

-Switching gears a little bit, The Inquisitr recently reported on the bare armpit vs. hairy armpit controversy when Bella Thorne recently celebrated Julia Robert’s throwback photo of her waving and flashing a hairy pit on the red carpet at the premiere of Notting Hill.
+Switching gears a little bit, the Inquisitr recently reported on the bare armpit vs. hairy armpit controversy when Bella Thorne recently celebrated Julia Robert’s throwback photo of her waving and flashing a hairy pit on the red carpet at the premiere of Notting Hill.

-In another Instagram picture, the actress appeared to have waved buh-bye her razor and said hello to a whole lotta red.
+In another Instagram picture, the actress appeared to have waved buh-bye to her razor and said hello to a whole lotta red.

 To the chagrin of manufacturers of female razors everywhere, it reportedly seemed as if Bella Thorne was trying to kick off a new fad where ladies grew out their armpit hair willy-nilly.